elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/12-supervisors.markdown

 end
 ```

-When our supervsior starts, it looks for
 When our supervisor starts it will call a function `start_link`.
 This function takes two arguments - a list of tuples, and a stratgey for how to restart child processes when they fail.
 Each tuple contains the name of the Child Process, and any intial arguments that will get passed into the start_link function of that respective module.

 The `children` are the processes that the Supervisor will watch.
 The Supervisor will iterate over every child module and find its `child_spec/` which defines how the child will be started, stopped, and restarted.
 Usually this is with a `start_link/1` function.
+We will look at the `child_spec` soon.

 In the `options` argument, we also need to specify a strategy.
 This tells the supervisor what to do if a child process fails.